 70% of patients consider online reviews important when selecting a healthcare provider and 75% of people have searched for a physician online according to a recent survey from Patientpop.
 With reviews playing such a pivotal role in discovery, gathering reviews is not only essential as a marketing tool but also as a mechanism for clinicians to address issues that may be resulting in less than stellar patient satisfaction.
 Doctify is the tech-enabled healthcare review platform that provides both patients and healthcare providers with valuable insights.
 Founded by two physicians in 2015, the platform also offers patients the ability to schedule appointments and teleconsultations.
 Doctify is offered on a subscription basis to the healthcare provider and is free to use for patients.
 London TechWatch caught up with CEO and Cofounder Stephanie Eltz to learn more about the business, the company’s strategic expansion plans to further support its mission to keep both patients and healthcare providers informed, latest funding round from investors that include Keen Venture Partners, Amadeus Capital, Guinness Asset Management, and Tom Teichman.

-Everything you need to need to know about the largest London startup funding rounds of January 2021; broken down by industry, stage, investors, and more…
+Everything you need to need to know about the largest London startup funding rounds of Q1 2021; broken down by industry, stage, investors, and more…